pjbatista/ts-merge/README.md

 This is a post-processor for [TypeScript](https://www.typescriptlang.org/), which allows the merging of [IIFE blocks](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) in transpiled code (.js) and duplicate namespaces in declaration files (.d.ts).
 It is also able to re-map sources (.map) in order to debug TypeScript from merged files.

-It can be used through command-line, directly in code, or in stream pipelines (e.g. gulp), without the need for any additional plugins.
+ts-merge can be used via command-line, directly in code, or through stream pipelines (e.g. gulp) without the need for any additional plugins.

-It is based of and inspired by Till Schneidereit's [typescript-module-merger](https://github.com/tschneidereit/typescript-module-merger) and all credits for the JS merging goes to him!
+This plugin is based on and inspired by Till Schneidereit's [typescript-module-merger](https://github.com/tschneidereit/typescript-module-merger).
+All credits for the JS merging goes to him!

 ## Installation

-It can be installed using the node package manager of your choice (npm, yarn):
+`ts-merge` can be installed using the node package manager of your choice (npm, yarn):

 ### Local

-Local installations allow this plugin to be used on a per project basis:
+Local installations allow it to be used on a per project basis:

 `npm install ts-merge --save`